-Now whilst you may have quite happily tolerated the glute work, adductor work may be a different story!
+Now whilst you may have quite happily tolerated the glute work, adductor muscle work may be a different story!
 When in pain people can experience muscle guarding – cause movement to feel restricted or that the muscle to touch is sore compared to the opposite side.
 Gently working on that area can work to ease that guarding!

-So you’ve been diligent about your deloading from sport and gym, done the appropriate release work AND started with some basic adductor exercises to get the ball rolling.
+So you’ve been diligent about your deloading from sport and gym, done the appropriate release work AND started with some basic adductor muscle exercises to get the ball rolling.

 Pain has settled, your moving better and perhaps discussed reintroducing straight line running or other load you want to get back to.
 Now you’re ready for bigger and better things!

 In this half of the blog I’ll speak to some harder groin related exercises.
-These may not specifically just need to be done as rehab, they can be done for ongoing maintenance of adductor strength and prevention of injury!
+These may not specifically just need to be done as rehab, they can be done for ongoing maintenance of adductor muscle strength and prevention of injury!
 ‘Prehab’ if you will.

 Time to get strong, preferably stronger than you were before!

-- Take a wide stance
+- For your starting position, take a wide stance

 - Chest up, butt back